Foat/foat.github.io/_posts/articles/2015-06-02-java-aspects-using-spring-aop-and-aspectj.markdown

 }
 {% endhighlight %}

 As you can see here, we use [dynamic versions] for gradle, e.g. `4.+`.
 This specifies the placeholder for the latest major version of `4`.
 In addition, we apply an `application` plugin, it is really useful if you do not use any IDE.
-You can just run in command line `gradle run` to start the application and that's it!
+You can just use `gradle run` in command line to start the application and that's it!

 ## Example function
 As a starting point we will use [Spring Boot].
 It is an excellent framework with the help of which you can quickly build a test [Spring Framework] application.